xtuml/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.dnt.md

 ## 4. Requirements

 The requirements are sourced from [[2.4]](#2.4).

 4.1 A BridgePoint model shall allow duplicate-named enumeration data types to exist in separate packages in a model.
 4.2 A BridgePoint model shall allow duplicate-named constant data types to exist in separate packages in a model.
 4.3 A BridgePoint model shall allow duplicate-named structured data types to exist in separate packages in a model.
+4.4 Duplicate names shall not be allowed in separate packages that are at the same level in the model.
+4.5 When a duplicate name is encountered in this situation [4.4]], the error given shall be in the same form the tool gives today.
-4.4 A BridgePoint model shall allow duplicate-named user data types to exist in separate packages in a model.
+4.6 A BridgePoint model shall allow duplicate-named user data types to exist in separate packages in a model.
 Note that this is already allowed in the tool today.
 However, it is simply added here for completeness.
-4.5 The mechanism introduced to allow duplicate types to exist shall allow for backwards compatibility of existing OAL.
+4.7 The mechanism introduced to allow duplicate types to exist shall allow for backwards compatibility of existing OAL.
+4.8 Where a duplicate is present today, a search from the OAL action body “out” shall be performed, and the first element name that resolve the data-type shall be used.

 ### 5. Analysis